 If your car features an electronic distributor-based or distributorless ignition system (DIS), it’s highly recommended that you use a platinum spark plug.

-Double-Platinum Spark Plug
+Double-Platinum Spark Plugs

 A double platinum spark plug has an additional platinum disc on the underside of the side electrode.
 This reinforces the side electrode just like how the platinum cap does to the copper core.
 Double-platinum spark plugs allow the spark to jump back from the side electrode to the central electrode.
 The platinum on the side electrode enables it to handle reverse spark.
 The return of spark is crucial if you have a “waste spark” DIS.